louisg9601/louisg9601.github.io/_posts/2018-12-21-flag-project-final.md

 -   Then tell us how your code section fits into the whole.made a semi-simple flag so this is why the program for it is so small,a lot of the definitions have two purposes,either a position or a legnth/width number.
 One example of this is the triangle/star position definition,which serves as both the position for the triangle and the star,since the star is centered on the triangle.

 * * *
-​
-50
--   Explain the code you posted by telling us about each argument.
-51
--   Then tell us how your code section fits into the whole.
 ```
 (define TRIANGLE/STAR-POSITION 60)
 (define TRIANGLE-X 86)